 The bank will pay interest to the company which decides to deposit cash into the bank.
 It will be recorded as the interest income on the company income statement.

 Fixed deposit is the type of cash at bank that is present under cash and cash equivalent on the balance sheet.
 So when the company deposits cash into the fixed deposit account, the accountant needs to record an increase in cash account.
 The cash may be reduced from other accounts such as cash on hand.

 The journal entry is debiting fixed deposit accounts and credit cash on hand.

-The journal entry will cash from other accounts to the fixed deposit account.
+The journal entry will move cash from other cash accounts to the fixed deposit account.

 ABC is a consulting company that makes a good amount of cash.
 The management has decided to deposit some excess cash into the fixed deposit to earn some interest.
 They decide to deposit $ 25,000 from cash on hand to the fixed deposit at the bank.
 Please prepare journal entry for the fixed deposit.

 The company has brought the cash on hand to the bank and placed it into the fixed deposit account.
 It will reduce the cash on hand balance and increase the fixed account.